 Repetitive lifting of heavy objects by a crewman increases the risk of injury to the crewman’s low back.
 Lifting can cause damage to muscles, ligaments, discs and nerves in the spine.
 It is important that a crewman complaining of a low back injury be provided examination by properly trained medical personnel.
 Some of the signs of serious back injuries include shooting pain, radicular pain into the legs and feet, numbness, bowel and bladder issues, and weakness; symptoms may vary from one injury victim to another.
 It is important that crewmen suffering from low back injuries receive rest following their injury.
 Continuing to work aboard ship after a low back lifting injury may increase the damage that has been done.

 In some cases, lifting injuries can require corrective surgery and result in a crewman’s inability to return to work aboard a ship.
 In these cases an experienced maritime lawyer can help you get all the medical care you deserve and need.
 In most cases involving back surgery, a Jones Act or unseaworthiness claim must be filed to obtain fair compensation for the pain and suffering you have suffered and the decreased earnings that may result from your injuries.

-If you have questions about your rights to compensation caused by a lifting accident working at sea, contact James Beard and his partners at Johnson Beard & Trueb PC for a free consultation about your potential claims and legal rights under Federal maritime law.
+If you have questions about your rights to compensation caused by a lifting accident working at sea, contact James Beard and his partners at Trueb & Beard, LLC for a free consultation about your potential claims and legal rights under Federal maritime law.
 They have experience in many types of lifting accidents aboard ships, and has handled many cargo handling injury cases on Alaska Fishing boats.